b1conrad/pico-debug/README.md

 The first example assumes that the current RID is `io.picolabs.wrangler` and queries for the children of the current pico.

-The second example creates a new pico named "John" which is an Aries agent.
+The second example creates a new child pico named "John" which is an Aries agent.

 ### Directly evaluate a KRL expression

-This new command requires that the pico-engine used has the `console` ruleset registered with it.
-This will be done by this program if necessary (meaning that after using the program, the `console` ruleset _will_ be registered with the pico-engine) so, if this is a problem you'll have to unregister it manually.
+This command allows you to evaluate a KRL expression in the context of the owner pico.

 Examples: